-2.9.
-LADWP POWER PLANNING, DEVELOPMENT AND ENGINEERING (PPDE)
+2.8.
+LADWP POWER ENGINEERING AND TECHNICAL SERVICES (PETS)

-PPDE adheres to LADWP's construction standards when designing the infrastructure necessary to generate, transmit, and distribute power to its customers and communities in a safe and environmentally responsible manner.
-PPDE's design criteria and methods are consistent with industry standards that include, but are not limited to, California Public Utilities Commission's (CPUC) General Orders (GO), American National Standards Institute (ANSI), and the Institute of Electrical and Electronics Engineers.
+PETS adheres to LADWP's construction standards when designing the infrastructure necessary to generate, transmit, and distribute power to its customers and communities in a safe and environmentally responsible manner.
+PETS' design criteria and methods are consistent with industry standards that include, but are not limited to, CPUC's General Orders (GO), American National Standards Institute (ANSI), and the Institute of Electrical and Electronics Engineers.
 All designs are required to meet these criteria to ensure the reliability and safety of LADWP's grid and service territory.

-2.10.
-LADWP POWER NEW BUSINESS DEVELOPMENT AND TECHNOLOGY APPLICATIONS (PNBDTA)
+2.9.
+LADWP POWER TRANSMISSION PLANNING, REGULATORY, AND INNOVATION (PTPRI)

-A key group within LADWP's PNBDTA is the Power System Information and Advanced Technologies (PSIAT) group which is responsible for compiling data and information related to this Plan's metrics.
-PSIAT works closely with PTD's Electric Trouble to track LADWP's outages and their causes through its Outage Management System.
-PSIAT also has the ability to identify if these outages are located within Tier 2 and Tier 3 High Fire Threat Districts (HFTD) within LADWP's service territory.
+Key groups within LADWP's PTPRI are the Power Innovation and Data Analytics group (GIS) and Asset Resources Application Management group (WMIS) which are responsible for compiling data and information related to this Plan's metrics.
+GIS and WMIS work closely with PTD's Electric Trouble to track LADWP's outages and their causes through its Outage Management System.
+GIS and WMIS also have the ability to identify if these outages are located within Tier 2 and Tier 3 High Fire Threat Districts (HFTD) and LAFD Fire Zones within LADWP's service territory.
 For more information on this Plan's metrics, see Section 7.1.
 "Metrics and Assumptions for Measuring Plan Performance".